webplatform/docs/css/properties/display/index.md

 |Description=Generates a block element box.
 This is a basic value in CSS 1.
 }}{{CSS Property Value
 |Data Type=none
-|Description=Turns off the display of an element (it has no effect on layout); all descendant elements also have their display turned off.
-The document is rendered as though the element did not exist.
-To render an element box's dimensions, yet have its contents be invisible, set the visibility property to hidden.
-This is a basic value in CSS 1.
+|Description=Turns off the display of an element so that the element has no effect on layout; all descendant elements also have their display turned off.
+The element is removed from the document, and the document is rendered as though the element does not exist.

+To render an element box's dimensions, yet have its contents be invisible, set the <code>[[css/properties/visibility|visibility]]</code> property to <code>hidden</code>.
+}}{{CSS Property Value
+|Data Type=inherit
+|Description=By default, the CSS display property is not inherited ("Inherited: no").
+However, when the inherited property has been specified on an element ("Inherited: Yes"), the element uses the computed value of that property on its parent element.
+Only the root element of the document gets the initial value given in the property's summary.
 }}{{CSS Property Value
 |Data Type=list-item
 |Description=Generates a block box for the content and a separate list-item.
 This is a basic value in CSS 1.